Getting Outside with the Oregon Master Naturalist Program

 Sharing the story of your nonprofit is critical work.

-An on-site resource that blends revenue generation and outreach is the park interpretive store.
-These stores can be critical sources of funding for friends-of-the-park groups, zoos, museums, education travel organizations, nature centers, aquaria, botanical gardens, conservation organizations, cultural museums, and historical sites.
-The products sold must be meaningful and relevant so they support the mission, support fundraising goals, and allow for emotional and intellectual connections to be made.
+These stores can be critical funding sources for friends-of-the-park groups, zoos, museums, education travel organizations, nature centers, aquaria, botanical gardens, conservation organizations, cultural museums, and historical sites.
+The products sold must be meaningful and relevant to support the mission, support fundraising goals, and allow for emotional and intellectual connections.
 This is done by strengthening park store products through interpretation.

 To learn more about Interpretation visit the National Association for Interpretation online, www.interpnet.com.